 Venues will have peak and off-peak seasons.
 During the busy season, catering companies may charge extra for their services to accommodate the higher demand.
 If you are flexible with your wedding date, check with what seasons could be financially healthier.

 Doing things yourself.

-The DIY option is great, but do make sure that you have communicated with your venue about their policies.
-Some venues do not allow outside food to be brought on the property, or they have preferred vendors for you to choose from.
-But again, if you don’t ask, it’s always no. There is always a way to work with vendors to agree.
+The DIY option is great, but make sure that you have asked your venue about their policies.
+Some venues do not allow outside food to be brought in.